January is the month to get healthy! Lose weight, balance hormones, feel great!

 Phentermine is commonly requested as a weight loss medication.
 Typically, patients take a tablet or capsule, once a day in the morning, or a smaller dose before meals.
 Use should be limited to a few weeks.
 In our experience, patients typically lose about 10 pounds in a month.

 Because of the risk of side effects (it amps up metabolism), we limit this to patient who are obese and have other issues such as hypertension or diabetes.
-Frankly, it is not our favorite option for weight loss, but it can be effective.

 Food allergies are now widely recognized as a source of discomfort, bloating, pain, nausea, diarrhea and more.